F5 Recruiting Privacy Notice

 - Mergers and acquisitions.

-6. Who might F5 share my personal data with?
+6. Who might F5 share my personal data?

 As previously noted, we are part of the global F5 Group and several entities in this group are involved in the Processing Purposes.
 To ensure that the Processing Purposes can be completed, your information may be shared with any of the entities within the F5 Group.
 Where we do share data in this way, however, it is our policy to limit the categories of individuals who have access to that personal data.

 - Within the F5 Group.
-Because the relevant F5 employer is part of a wider group with global headquarters in the United States, all of which partially share management, human resources, legal, compliance, finance, and audit responsibility, F5 may transfer the Applicant Data and Sensitive Applicant Data to, or otherwise allow access to, such data by F5 Networks, Inc. and other entities within the F5 Group, which may use, transfer, and process the data for the Processing Purposes and otherwise pursuant to this F5 Applicant Privacy Notice.
+Because the relevant F5 employer is part of a wider group with global headquarters in the United States, all of which partially share management, human resources, legal, compliance, finance, and audit responsibility, F5 may transfer the Candidate Data and Sensitive Candidate Data to, or otherwise allow access to, such data by F5 Networks, Inc. and other entities within the F5 Group, which may use, transfer, and process the data for the Processing Purposes and otherwise pursuant to this Candidate Notice.

 - Communication with third parties.
 As necessary in connection with business operations, work contact details, communication contact details, and other personal data may be transferred to existing or potential business partners, suppliers, government officials, or other third parties as appropriate for the particular business operation.

 - Regulators, authorities, and other third parties.
 As necessary for the Processing Purposes described above, personal data may be transferred to regulators, courts, and other authorities (e.g., tax and law enforcement authorities), independent external advisors (e.g., auditors and legal advisors), directors within the F5 Group, insurance carriers, benefits providers, internal compliance, and investigation teams (including external advisors appointed to conduct internal investigations).